- AI Overview summarizes results with IA and cannot be completely disabled from Google, but can be avoided with shortcuts.

 Google's direction: AI as a central bet

-The company is committed to ensuring that its search engine not only indexes, but also interprets and presents content in a useful, fast, and personalized way.
-The switch from Bard to Gemini is another piece of the puzzle: Gemini is the conversational and modeling system which also powers AI Overview within Search.
+The company is focused on ensuring its search engine not only indexes but also interprets and presents content in a useful, fast, and personalized way.
+The switch from Bard to Gemini is another piece of the puzzle: Gemini is the conversational and modeling system that also powers AI Overview within Search.

-With this strategy, Google seeks to differentiate itself from emerging search engines and assistants.
-Generative AI.
-Immediate responses and synthesis They are part of the value they want to provide, even if this strains the balance with content creators and user habits.
+With this strategy, Google aims to differentiate itself from emerging search engines and generative AI assistants .
+Immediate answers and summaries are part of the value they want to offer, even though this puts a strain on the balance with content creators and user habits.

 AI-powered history search in Chrome: Requirements, controls, and data

-In addition to AI Overview, Google is testing features that generate answers based on your browsing history in Chrome.
-Currently, these have limitations: For ages 18+ only, in the United States and with Chrome in English, and also requires a high-performance team.
+In addition to AI Overview, Google is testing features that generate answers based on your own browsing history in Chrome.
+Currently, there are limitations: it's only available to users over 18, in the United States, and with Chrome in English , and it also requires a high-performance computer.

-When you search your search history, you may receive a "Generated Answer" in a Summary section or see "Best Matches from Your History."
-In both cases, The results are based on the content that was there when you visited., even if the pages have changed since.
+When you search your history, you may receive a "Generated Response" in a Summary section or see "Best Matches from Your History."
+In both cases, the results are based on the content that was there when you visited , even if the pages have changed since then.

-Google indicates that queries, answers, and matches may be sent to its servers to improve functionality, including research in generative models and machine learning.
-There may be human review of data to analyze problems, and saving pages locally may affect browser performance.
+Google states that queries, responses, and matches may be sent to its servers to improve the feature, including research using generative models and machine learning.
+Human review of data may be conducted to analyze issues, and saving pages locally may impact browser performance.

 Alternative search engines that do not display AI Overview

-If you prefer to avoid these types of summaries altogether, you can opt for search engines that don't integrate them.
-It is a direct path to recover simplicity and, in several cases, more privacy.
+If you prefer to avoid these types of summaries altogether, you can opt for search engines that don't include them.
+This is a direct way to regain simplicity and, in many cases, more privacy.

 DuckDuckGo

 This search engine doesn't save your history or track your activity.
-It draws on hundreds of sources (including Wikipedia and Bing, among others) and does not display AI Overview type summaries.
-It has “bangs”, shortcuts like !w to search Wikipedia or !yt for YouTube.
+It draws from hundreds of sources (including Wikipedia and Bing, among others) and doesn't display AI Overview-style summaries.
+It features "bangs ," shortcuts like !w for Wikipedia or !yt for YouTube.

 Brave search

-Based on its own index and focused on privacy, Brave offers an AI assistant called Summarizer, but you decide whether to enable it.
-If you disable it, You will get results without automatic synthesis, independently of Google.
+Based on its own index and focused on privacy, Brave offers an AI-powered assistant called Summarizer, but you decide whether to enable it.
+If you disable it, you'll get results without automatic summarization , independent of Google.

 StartPage

-Use Google results without collecting your personal data and allow you to browse with additional protection through its "Anonymous View" feature.
-It doesn't integrate automatic summaries. betting on the traditional list of links with a focus on privacy.
+It uses Google search results without collecting your personal data and allows for enhanced browsing protection with its "Anonymous View."
+It doesn't integrate automatic summaries, opting instead for a traditional list of links with a focus on privacy.

 Passionate writer about the world of bytes and technology in general.
 I love sharing my knowledge through writing, and that's what I'll do on this blog, show you all the most interesting things about gadgets, software, hardware, tech trends, and more.
 My goal is to help you navigate the digital world in a simple and entertaining way.